EbenGitHub/angular-code-challange/README.md

 10. Write unit tests to ensure that the components behave as expected.

-11. Deployment to Vercel App
+11. Deployment to Vercel App.. url https://angular-code-challange.vercel.app/

 12. Used Trunk based git branch out system